Azure/config-driven-data-pipeline/doc/Create_Parking_Sensor_Pipeline.md

 We create two tasks in the standardization stage.

-One is parking_bay_standardize, where we use SQL query below to select columns from stg_parking_bay_data, which is the output target in the previous parking_bay_ingestion task, convert data type for last_edit column, add new column for current timestamp, and saving the output to interim_parking_bay.
+One is parking_bay_standardize, where we use SQL query below to select columns from stg_parking_bay_data, which is the output target in the previous parking_bay_ingestion task, convert data type for last_edit column, add new column for current timestamp, and save the output to interim_parking_bay.
 ![parking_bay_standardize](images/pipeline_task5.png)

-Another task is parking_sensors_standardize, where we use SQL query below to select columns from stg_parking_sensor_data, which is the output target in the previous parking_sensor_ingestion task, convert data type for lat/lon column, add new column for current timestamp, and saving the output to interim_sensor.
+Another task is parking_sensors_standardize, where we use SQL query below to select columns from stg_parking_sensor_data, which is the output target in the previous parking_sensor_ingestion task, convert data type for lat/lon column, add new column for current timestamp, and save the output to interim_sensor.
 ![parking_sensors_standardize](images/pipeline_task6.png)

 ## 7. Serving stage